MinecraftForge/Documentation/docs/concepts/registries.md

   * the **field** is annotated with `@ObjectHolder`, and:
     * the name value is explicitly defined; and
     * the registry name value is explicitly defined
-  * _An exception is thrown if a field does not have a corresponding registry._
+  * _A compile-time exception is thrown if a field does not have a corresponding registry or name._
 * _An exception is thrown if the resulting `ResourceLocation` is incomplete or invalid (non-valid characters in path)_
 * If no other errors or exceptions occur, the field will be injected
 * If all of the above rules do not apply, no action will be taken (and a message may be logged)